 What does this mean for me and my quilt?

 I think it’s fair to say I’m taking a calculated risk by creating this quilt, and the other video game-themed quilts I’ve made in the past.
-I’m betting that by not profiting monetarily from my game-inspired quilts, I will stay beneath the notice of the companies that own the intellectual property I’m using for inspiration.
+I’m betting that by not profiting too much from my game-inspired quilts, I will stay beneath the notice of the companies that own the intellectual property I’m using for inspiration.
 So far, that has been completely true.
-People like me, who only make fan art for personal enjoyment, are not the lowest-hanging fruit on the tree.
+People like me, who make fan art primarily for personal enjoyment, are not the lowest-hanging fruit on the tree.

 A word of warning: There is one notable company that has a zero-tolerance policy when it comes to fan art, and that company is Disney.
 (Side note: The movie Frozen has caused Disney to begin to relax its policy.)